Yamiyorunoshura/Cursor-Agents/commands/sunnycore_commiter.md

       - Before choosing between `fix` and `feat`, cross-check the staged diff against issues or task descriptions, existing specifications, and relevant test cases to validate the intent of the change.
       - Classify a change as `fix` when it restores expected behavior, addresses regressions, or realigns the implementation with the documented specification—even if it introduces new code.
       - Classify a change as `feat` when it expands user-facing capabilities or adds behaviors that were not present in the documented specification.
-      - When the diff alone cannot reveal the intent, inspect draft commit messages, test outputs, or developer notes to gather the missing context before finalizing the commit type.
+      - When the diff alone cannot reveal the intent, inspect draft commit messages, test Productss, or developer notes to gather the missing context before finalizing the commit type.

   4. **Version update and README.md update rules**